samhita-l/rehs2024/README.md

   - Time
   - Unix time
 ## Save dataframe
-To save the dataframe to a file, type "-s" or "--save" and the file type, either in csv or parquet format.
+To save the dataframe to a file, type `"-s" or "--save"`.
+The provided formats are .csv and .parquet.
 ## Find unique modules/users
 One of the core functionalities is sifting through the data to find unique users and modules.

 Hashing option: some modules, despite having the same name, differ depending on their origin.
-Automatic 7-digit hashing is provided, but if you want to provide each module with an MD5 hash based on its path, just type `"--hash"`.
+Automatic 7-digit hashing is included by default, but if you want to be more specific and generate an MD5 hash for each module based on its path, just type `"--hash"`.
 ### Display as a List
 Queries:
   - `"-users" or "--unique_users"` --> Display unique users